GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 #### Register Site

-In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OP.
+In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OpenID Connect Provider (OP).
 During registration oxd will dynamically register the OpenID Connect client and save its configuration.
-Upon successful registration a unique identifier will be issued by the oxd server.
-If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `register_site` method as a parameter.
-The Register Site method is a one time task to configure a client in the oxd server and OP.
+Upon successful registration, a unique identifier will be issued by the oxd-server.
+If your OpenID Connect Provider (OP) does not support dynamic registration (like Google), you will need to obtain a
+ClientID and Client Secret which can be passed to the `register_site` method as a parameter.
+The Register Site method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).

 !!!Note:
-`register_site` endpoint is not required if client is registered using `setup_client`
+    The `register_site` endpoint is not required if client is registered using `setup_client`

 **Parameters:**

 - authorization_redirect_uri: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
 - op_host: URL of the OpenID Connect Provider (OP)
 - post_logout_uri: (Optional) URL to which the user is redirected to after successful logout
-- application_type: (Optional) Kind of the application.
+- application_type: (Optional) Application type, the default values are native or web.
 The default, if omitted, is web.
-The defined values are native or web
 - response_types: (Optional) Determines the authorization processing flow to be used
-- grant_types: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- grant_types: (Optional) Grant types the client is restricting itself to using
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - acr_values: (Optional) Required for extended authentication.
 Custom authentication script from Gluu server.
 - client_name: (Optional) Client application name
-- client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- client_jwks_uri: (Optional) URL for the client's JSON Web Key Set (JWKS) document
-- client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
+- client_token_endpoint_auth_method: (Optional) Requested client authentication method for the Token Endpoint
 - client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
 - client_frontchannel_logout_uris: (Optional) Client application Logout URL
-- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- client_sector_identifier_uri: (Optional) URL using the HTTPS scheme to be used in calculating pseudonymous identifiers by the OpenID Connect Provider (OP)
-- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- contacts: (Optional) Array of e-mail addresses of people responsible for this client
-- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- ui_locales: (Optional) End user's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End user's preferred languages and scripts for claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
 - client_id: (Optional) Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret
+Should be passed with the Client Secret.
 - client_secret: (Optional) Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID
+Should be passed with the Client ID.
-- claims_redirect_uri: (Optional)
+- claims_redirect_uri: (Optional) The URI to which the client wishes the authorization server to direct the requesting party’s user agent after completing its interaction
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)
+- url: (Optional) oxd-https-extension URL for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**